 - It is important that the student and their parent/guardian sign the form.

 - They also must have a 10-100 word Artist Statement.
 This statement describes the artwork and how it relates to the theme.

 Reflections Tip: The Student Entry Form is a Word document.
 Fill in your PTA information (either by typing it in the form or handwriting it) before you distribute the forms.
 If it is handwritten, make copies and distribute them.
 This will save you time.

 3) Promote, promote, promote!
-Send out flyers in the school, local libraries and businesses, post on the PTA website, ask if you can include information in the school’s morning announcements, make an announcement at Back to School night, post on social media, emails and flyers at all PTA and school events.
+Send out flyers in the school, local libraries, and businesses, post on the PTA website, ask if you can include information in the school’s morning announcements, make an announcement on Back to School night, post on social media, emails and flyers at all PTA and school events.